Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-Learning how to manage file system access control lists with PowerShell can help you enhance security and streamline file permissions alongside your SFTP operations.
+Understanding how to manage file system access control lists with PowerShell can further strengthen security protocols and streamline permission settings during your SFTP operations.

 2. Setting up the Posh-SSH module